-38 Related party transactions with Key Management Personnel
+38. Related Party Transactions with Key Management Personnel

-The related party transactions in respect of Entity controlled by Key Management Personnel have been disclosed in compliance with Central Bank of Nigeria circular BSD/1/2004.
+The related party transactions in respect of Entity controlled by Key Management Personnel has been disclosed in compliance with Central Bank of Nigeria circular BSD/1/2004.

-38.1 Deposits/ Interest Expense from Related Parties
+38.1 Deposits/Interest Expense From Related Parties